-The World Starts With Me (WSWM) is a computer-based, rights-based, comprehensive sexuality education programme for in- and out-of-school youth.
-It was developed in Uganda in 2003 by Rutgers WPF in collaboration with Butterfly Works, SchoolNet Uganda and teachers and students of pilot schools.
+The World Starts With Me (WSWM) is a computer-based, rights-based, comprehensive sexuality education programme for young people.
+It targets youth in the age bracket of 12-19 years.
+WSWM was developed in Uganda in 2003 by Rutgers WPF in collaboration with Butterfly Works, SchoolNet Uganda and teachers and students of pilot schools.
 Now, it is being used by numerous schools and youth clubs in a number of countries in Africa and Asia.

 WSWM is an innovative curriculum on sexual and reproductive health and rights, which is available on CD-ROM, the internet and in print.
 It combines SRHR education with building IT skills and creative expression.
 With WSWM, we aim to contribute not only to the improvement of the sexual and reproductive health of young people, but also to their social and economic development.